 Quite commonly students in schools will get cases on large corporations that have unlimited marketing budgets, while startups commonly are bootstrapped and require a growth hacker mindset to drive them towards success.

-At the moment the spendings on digital marketing have surpassed the spendings on traditional marketing in many countries, and it is expected this difference will only increase more in the future.
+The spendings on digital marketing have surpassed that of traditional marketing in many countries, and it’s expected this difference will only increase more in the future.

 So with traditional marketing techniques, you simply won’t be able to reach your target audience.
-For startups, there is a need to learn about growth hacking and digital marketing.
+For startups, there is a need to learn about digital marketing and growth hacking techniques.
 These skills you will acquire by practice.

-3. The concept of growth hacking is too new.
+3. The concept of growth hacking and growth hacking funnel is too new.

 Sean Ellis, an entrepreneur known for Dropbox and LogMeIn, coined the term ‘growth hacking’ in 2010.